< Part 4 | Part 5 | Part 6 >

 This is actually a completely fair excuse for why sprite roles are subverted and shafted as the story progresses.
 It’s not any different from how RPGs tend to do things.

 Next we revisit the sequence where John’s kernelsprite split up.
-It’s one of those times where we look at an old scene from a new perspective, with the player/reader’s knowledge broadened thanks to Nannasprite’s knowledge.
+It’s one of those times where we look at an old scene from a new perspective, with the player/reader’s knowledge in this case broadened by Nannasprite’s knowledge.
 Many works of media sometimes look at old scenes from new perspectives, but the way Homestuck does it feels like a special kind of storytelling.
 Though it’s probably my fault for being this obsessed with Homestuck.

 These images above show some of the changes that happened when the sprite reached Prospit and Derse.
 It caused all constructs in this world to be clown themed—basically all the carapacians and imps.
 I almost kind of understand the misconception that WV is an imp now.
 Also I want to say these chess designs look super cool.